-Have you wondered about which colour of metal you should wear based on your skin or eye colouring?
+Have you wondered about which colour of metal you should wear based on your skin or eye colouring (or to give as a gift to someone)?
 Have you heard about 'rules' to follow when choosing jewellery colours but you're not sure how to use them?
 What do you think about wearing different coloured metals together?

-Gold vs silver coloured jewellery has been a long-debated topic and there's plenty of confusion around different 'rules' for which to choose.
-So we're here to help you figure out which metal colours will work for you with the quick tips below.
+Gold vs silver coloured jewellery has been a long-debated topic and there's plenty of confusion around which metal to choose.
+So we're here to help you figure out which metal colours will work for you or your gift recipient with the quick tips below.

 Gold or silver jewellery?

-- Which colour of metal to wear has been traditionally been determined by people's skin colouring: warmer colours meant gold metal, cooler colours meant silver metal.
+- Which colour of metal to wear was traditionally determined by people's skin colouring: warmer colours meant gold metal, cooler colours meant silver metal.

-- These days that's not considered to be so important and you can break such 'style rules' as you please, but you might like to use it as a guide to get started.
+- These days that's not considered to be so important and you can break such 'style rules' as you please, but you might like to use them as a guide to get started.

-- Rose gold or copper colours tend to look good on most people and can add some unexpected colouring to your jewellery collection.
+- Rose gold or copper colours tend to look good on most people and can add some beautiful and unexpected colouring to your jewellery collection.

 - Another old style rule was that gold and silver should never be worn together.
 That's definitely no longer the case: you can mix your metals with enthusiasm!

-- We recommend taking the time to do some experimenting and work out what looks good when mixing metals.
+- We recommend taking the time to do some experimenting and work out what looks good when mixing metals: check out our 15 jewellery style tips for some good ideas.

 - As a starting point, pick a dominant colour and add highlights with another.
 You can try combining different colours of stacking and cocktail rings, layered necklaces and bangle stacks to see how they look.

-Ultimately which colour of metal/s you choose to wear should be entirely up to personal preference and your sense of aesthetics.
-We're all about being yourself rather than being like everyone else, so our top tip is: go with what makes you feel happy!
+Ultimately which colour of metal/s you choose to wear should be entirely up to personal preference, your sense of aesthetics and budget.
+We're all about people being themselves rather than being like everyone else, so our top tip is: go with what makes you feel good!

 Learn more about precious metals